-Students will be required to spend approximately one week on campus to complete intensive in Health Assessment and for the final scholarly project defense in person, if possible.
+Students will be required to spend approximately one week on campus to complete the intensive in Health Assessment.
 The rest of the degree is done through online methods.
 Students do have weekly assignments and intermittent scheduled Zoom meetings scheduled as a part of class.